An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Study Setup

-Different source code metrics with module-level, class-level, and method-level granularities have been used to measure software quality and predict bugs in previous research~\cite{giger2012method,pecorelli2019comparing}.
-In this paper, we leverage most of the common method-level source code metrics that are used in the previous research (mentioned in the \hyperref[sec:Related Work]{Related Work} section) to see their capability in predicting buggy codes and their severity.
-Although the list of selected metrics is not exhaustive (given the numerous metrics explored in this field and the limitations of experiment size in one article), but we made sure we have most of the metrics that have been shown effective in predicting the method-level bugginess, in the past.
+We leverage most of the common method-level source code metrics that are used in the previous research (mentioned in the \hyperref[sec:Related Work]{Related Work} section) to see their capability in predicting buggy codes and their severity.
+Although the list of selected metrics is not exhaustive (given the numerous metrics explored in this field and the limitations of experiment size in one article), we made sure we have most of the metrics that have been shown effective in predicting the method-level buggyness, in the past.
 These metrics are defined as follows:

-\textbf{Lines of Code (LC)}: Size, also known as lines of code (LC), is the most popular, easy to measure, and the most effective code metric for estimating software maintenance~\cite{Gil:2017,Emam:2001,chowdhury:2022}.
-The use of LC as a proxy maintenance indicator is so prevalent that there are dedicated studies that completely focus on LC and its correlation with other quality metrics (e.g., ~\cite{Gil:2017,landman2014empirical,chowdhury:2022}).
-LC has been extensively studied for bug prediction, fault localization, and for finding vulnerabilities (e.g.,~\cite{pascarella2020performance,antinyan2014identifying,shin2010evaluating,chowdhury:2022}).
-In this paper, we calculate LC as the source lines of code without comments and blank lines, similar to~\cite{landman2014empirical,ralph2018construct,chowdhury:2022} to prevent the code formatting and comments effects, which are out of this study scope.
+\textbf{Lines of Code (LC)}: Size, also known as lines of code (LC), is the most popular, easy to measure, and the most effective code metric for estimating software maintenance~\cite{gil2017correlation,Emam:2001,chowdhury:2022}.
+The use of LC as a proxy maintenance indicator is so prevalent that there are dedicated studies that completely focus on LC and its correlation with other quality metrics (e.g., ~\cite{gil2017correlation,landman2014empirical,chowdhury:2022}).
+LC has been extensively studied for bug prediction, fault localization, and for finding vulnerabilities (e.g.,~\cite{chowdhury-method-2024,pascarella2020performance,antinyan2014identifying,shin2010evaluating,chowdhury:2022}).
+In this paper, we calculate LC as the source lines of code without comments and blank lines, similar to~\cite{landman2014empirical,ralph2018construct,chowdhury:2022} to prevent the code formatting and comments effects.

 \textbf{McCabe (MA)}: McCabe \cite{mccabe1976complexity,landman2014empirical}, also known as cyclomatic complexity, is another very popular metric that indicates the number of independent paths, and thus the logical complexity of a program.
 Intuitively, components with high McCabe values are more bug-prone.
 McCabe has been studied extensively to find bugs and locate suspicious code~\cite{antinyan2014identifying}, to understand its correlation with code quality~\cite{pantiuchina2018improving}, and to leverage its value for test generation methods, such as structured testing (path testing)~\cite{watson1996structured}.
 McCabe can be calculated as $1 + \#predicates$~\cite{mccabe1976complexity}.